robin-mu/EDGE/Wiki/Speed-and-Acceleration.md

 | 28-53 | 5              |
 | ...   |                |

 Because of the missing speed limit, other cubes accelerate indefinitely.
-However, because of all the failsafes the fastest they get is 2 ticks per block.
+However, because of all the failsafes, the fastest they get is 2 ticks per block.
 Also, at a speed of 66463 (after 650 steps) the cube stops moving because failsafe 2 prevents `speed` from being added to `angle_speed`.

 # Memory Pointers and Offsets